 Core Material Selection and Temperature Stability

-Advanced core materials such as sendust and MPP (Molypermalloy Powder) combine the benefits of both ferrite and iron powder technologies.
+Advanced core materials such as sendust and High flux cores combine the benefits of both ferrite and iron powder technologies.
 These materials maintain relatively stable permeability across temperature ranges typical in automotive environments, from negative forty to one hundred fifty degrees Celsius.
 The thermal coefficient of inductance becomes a crucial parameter when selecting automotive high current power inductors for applications requiring precise power conversion efficiency.

 Nanocrystalline core materials represent the latest advancement in inductor technology, offering superior thermal performance and reduced core losses.
-These materials enable higher operating frequencies while maintaining excellent thermal stability, which directly translates to improved thermal management capabilities in electric vehicle power systems.
+These materials enable higher operating frequencies while maintaining excellent magnetic permeability, which directly translates to improved thermal management capabilities and size in electric vehicle power systems.

 Winding Design and Heat Dissipation